 Tax on Online Casino Winnings – How Does it Work?

 Taxes and online casino winnings – two things that just don’t go together, right?
 While you might think that anything you win online is fully yours to keep, that is not always the case.
-And being unaware of taxes required can quite literally end up costing you a lot!
+If you are unaware of the taxes required, it can quite literally end up costing you a lot!

 That’s why we have decided to clearly explain the matter, to help you keep those winnings with a good conscience.
 Here we have gathered information from several reputable sources, but if you are ever in doubt, please contact your local tax office to be 100% sure.